IGEM/G/8 Edition 2 - Handling, transport and storage of polyethylene (PE) pipes and fittings

 Introduction

-IGEM/G/8 supersedes Communication 1682 which is obsolete.
+1.1 This Standard supersedes IGEM/G/8 Communication 1749 which is obsolete.

+There is a common misconception that PE pipe products are lightweight and thus do not require the same stringent health and safety controls that are adopted for the handling of steel pipes.
 This Standard highlights precautions to control PE pipe products being delivered, off-loaded and stored safely at customers’ sites.
 The underlying theme is that PE pipe products be treated with a similar level of caution as perceived heavier steel pipe products and be unloaded in a controlled manner.

-A risk-based matrix has been developed below to describe the general dynamic nature of delivery and offloading at customers’ sites and the recommended control measures.
+A risk-based matrix has been developed below to describe the general dynamic nature of delivery and off-loading at customers’ sites and the recommended control measures.

 1.5 It is now widely accepted that the majority of accidents in industry generally are in some measure attributable to human as well as technical factors.
 People who initiated actions that caused or contributed to accidents might have acted in a more appropriate manner to prevent them.